Migrating a Database

 (Note that there isn’t a way for you to “shut down” a Database instance.
 Even blocking access via the database security groups will only block new connections, not connections that are already established.)

-Create a new Database instance in the new AZ using the backup as the initial source of data.
+Create a new Database instance from the backup in the new AZ.

 Set up the new Database instance’s security groups, root access and so on to mirror the old instance.